aehrc/BitEpi/README.md

 ```

 # Convert GAMETES output
-GAMETES is an epistasis simulater used in several publication to measure accuracy of different methods.
+[GAMETES](http://sourceforge.net/projects/gametes/files/) is an epistasis simulater ([Paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3605108)) used in several publication to measure accuracy of different methods.
 [GAMETES_2_EPI.sh] converts the GAMETES output to the BitEpi input format and the plink transposed format (tplink).
 You can process tplink file with MIP3SNP and BOOST (implemented in plink) for performance testing.
 Note that MDR could process GAMETES output directly.
 An example GAMETES output is provided: *sampleData/GAMETES_Example_Output.txt*

 See below example
 ```sh